 Help your student realize that they are not alone and that there are supports and services on campus to help them with the transition.
 Encourage your student to ask questions.
 Support them in developing and strengthening self-advocacy skills and self-efficacy.

-if your student is having difficulty transitioning, encourage them to speak with their Accessibility Counsellor or to access support through Student Counselling & Development
+if your student is having difficulty transitioning, encourage them to speak with their Accessibility Counsellor or to access support through Student Counselling, Health & Well-being

 Student Accessibility Services staff must have a student's permission to speak with a parent or guardian: